-The terms EU and EU countries refer to all territories included in the EU’s excise duty area.
-A “third country” is a country or region outside the EU’s excise duty area.
+The terms “EU” and “EU countries” refer to all territories included in the EU excise duty area.
+A country outside the EU means a country or region outside the EU excise duty area.

-You can apply for excise duty exemption if you use alcohol for certain professional purposes in your business: in the production of ethanol-based hand sanitisers, for example.
-Once your application is approved, you can receive excise-duty-free alcohol from a Swedish authorised warehouse keeper.
-Universities, other higher education institutions, chemists and hospitals generally have the right to buy excise-duty-free alcohol from an authorised warehouse keeper, as long as the alcohol is intended for scientific and medical use.
+You can apply to the Swedish Tax Agency for excise duty exemption if you use alcohol goods for certain purposes in your business.
+One such example is the use of ethyl alcohol in the production of ethanol-based hand sanitisers.
+Once we have approved your application, you will not be liable to pay excise duty on alcohol goods received from authorised Swedish warehouse keepers.
+Universities, other higher education institutions, pharmacies and hospitals are covered by a general excise duty exemption for alcohol goods received from authorised warehouse keepers, as long as these goods are intended for scientific or medical use.

 In order to produce hand sanitisers without paying alcohol excise duty on imported ethyl alcohol, you have to be one of the following: